cvisionai/tator/doc/setup_tator/cluster.rst

      Specifies the host path for the postgres data directory.
 This should be a path to high speed storage (preferably SSD) on a specific node.
 The node running the database should have been specified in the kubernetes setup step via the dbServer node label.

-  gunicornReplicas
-  transcoderReplicas
-  algorithmReplicas
-     Indicates the number of pod replicas for each of these services.

-  pv.staticPath
-  pv.uploadPath
-  pv.mediaPath
-  pv.rawPath
-  pv.backupPath
-  pv.migrationsPath
-     Indicates the location of each persistent volume.

-  pvc.staticSize
-  pvc.uploadSize
-  pvc.mediaSize
-  pvc.rawSize
-  pvc.backupSize
-  pvc.migrationsSize
-     Indicates the size of the persistent volumes corresponding to the NFS shares.
-These can be modified according to available space on your NFS shares.\

-  hpa.nginxMinReplicas
-  hpa.gunicornMinReplicas
-  hpa.daphneMinReplicas
-  hpa.tusdMinReplicas
-      Indicates the minimum number of pods to scale for a given service

-  hpa.nginxMinReplicas
-  hpa.gunicornMinReplicas
-  hpa.daphneMinReplicas
-  hpa.tusdMinReplicas
-      Indicates the maximum number of pods to scale for a given service

-  hpa.nginxCpuPercent
-  hpa.gunicornCpuPercent
-  hpa.daphneCpuPercent
-  hpa.tusdCpuPercent
-      Indicates the percentage to monitor to scale a new pod for a given service

 Update your domain to access the load balancer